Computer Conversion Made Easy: Travel Nurses Aid in EMR Transition

 So when a facility such as South Georgia Medical Center wanted to convert from paper charts to EMRs, they needed to ensure that their patients would still receive the highest quality care while their core nursing staff was learning the new and complex EMR system.

-Amanda Wentworth, professional recruitment coordinator for SGMC summarized it like this.
+Amanda Wentworth, a professional recruitment coordinator for SGMC, summarized it like this.

 South Georgia Medical Center took a unique approach to EMR conversion.
 Instead of a complete transition throughout the hospital, they sectioned the units for individual implementation.
-Prior to their expansion and EMR rollout, the facility reduced the number of travel nurses and was utilizing per diem nurses to supplement gaps in staffing.
+Before their expansion and EMR rollout, the facility reduced the number of travel nurses and utilized per diem nurses to supplement gaps in staffing.
 However, with so many changes taking place at one time, the facility decided that having consistent temporary staff, like travel nurses, would lead to more consistent, quality patient care.